 Setting properly formulated slurry across the thief zone can stop and cure the Mud loss / Circulation Lost.
 Although the cement slurry may be lost to the thief zone, it will harden and consolidate the thief or weak formation.

-A dry hole is usually abandoned (Fig. 4) by setting cement plugs at various depths to prevent zonal communication or any migration of fluids and/or gas that might pollute underground fresh water sources.
-Depleted zones or formations are plugged when they are abandoned.
+A dry hole is usually abandoned (Fig. 4) by setting balanced cement plugs at various depths to prevent zonal communication or any migration of fluids and/or gas that might pollute underground freshwater sources.
+Depleted zones or formations are plugged when they are abandoned (Well Abandonment).

 In most countries today, oil and gas well operators and service companies must carefully follow abandonment procedures, which are dictated by governmental authorities.
 The United States regulates almost every phase of a well, and the requirements vary from state to state.
 Personnel should learn the government regulations concerning cementing in the country or region where the specific job is to be performed.

-The design of the slurry varies according to the specific purpose of the plug and requirements common to all, such as durability, good bonding characteristics and resistance to contamination.
-Plugs must also be able to carry the weight of the drill pipe during testing for soundness, often practised in abandonment operations as required by local regulations.
+The design of the slurry varies according to the specific purpose of the plug and requirements common to all, such as durability, good bonding characteristics, and resistance to contamination.
+Plugs must also be able to carry the weight of the drill pipe during testing for soundness, often practiced in abandonment operations as required by local regulations.

-Abandonment and lost circulation plugs are designed for minimal contamination with hole / casing fluid content to ensure good bonding and sealing against fluid movement.
+Abandonment and lost circulation plugs are designed for minimal contamination with hole/casing fluid content to ensure good bonding and sealing against fluid movement.
 Strength is not a major criterion.
-Lost circulation plugs require design for the lowest practical density and early development of a reasonably minimum strength.
+Lost circulation plugs require design for the lowest practical density and early development of reasonably minimum strength.